biot-med/terraform-sample/README.md

 To update a specific template from terraform all you have to do is find the template you wish to update in the modules/templates folder, modify any attribute you wish move to the environment's folder (`cd envs/dev`) and run `terraform apply`

+- Incase you want terraform to apply changes only for a specific module or a specific .tf file -

+* terraform apply -target=module.templates                                    (applies for all templates)
+* terraform apply -target=module.templates.module.caregiver                    (applies for all caregiver templates)
+* terraform apply -target=module.templates.module.caregiver.biot_template.nurse(applies only for the nurse.tf)

 ## Creating a New Template
 It is possible to create new .tf file config with a new template but this may be very hard due to many attributes.
 A simple solution for that is creating the template via the BioT Console portal and then generate it in terraform using the following python script: